 My work takes on a variety of forms, as installation, sculpture and drawing.
 Some of the pieces I make are created to exist in site-specific locations, which reveal a critical relationship between object and place.
-These nuanced relationships appear in the architectural forms where I live which find their way into my work, from the abandoned buildings in Detroit to the residential wrought iron gates of Los Angeles.
-Recently, I have begun to work on drawings of gate patterns found in San Diego County and beyond.
+These nuanced relationships appear in the architectural forms where I live and travel, finding their way into my work, from the residential wrought iron gates of Los Angeles to the gates surrounding The White House.
 I think of myself as an urban scavenger, searching for interesting patterns and architectural clues that can influence my surroundings and find deeper connections with where I live.

 I am also interested in discovering an additional layer of meaning through metaphorical and antithetical implications in architectural structures.
 For example, the gate acts as a boundary or barrier while also representing security, peace, fear and isolation.
 I have been photographing residential front gates found in my Los Angeles neighborhood and transforming the images into life-size, hand cut paper and water-jet cut metal replicas.
 The forms are then piled on top of each other on the floor and walls, which then create a three-dimensional abstraction of pattern, line, shape and mass, constructing a new perspective on the residential landscape.